mehulagg/gitlab/doc/ci/environments/index.md

 > Introduced in GitLab 8.9.

-Use environments to control the continuous deployment of your software.

-- Environments are like tags for your CI/CD jobs.
-Environments describe where code gets deployed.
+Environments describe where code is deployed.

-- Deployments are created when [GitLab CI/CD](../yaml/README.md) deploys versions of code to environments.
+Each time [GitLab CI/CD](../yaml/README.md) deploys a version of code to an environment, a deployment is created.

 GitLab: